beccapearce/CV/README.md

  [Education and Projects](#education) | [Skills](#skills) | [Previous Work Experience](#experience) | [Interests](#interests)

-I'm a former teacher who studied Linguistics at UCL.
-Within my degree, my passion for learning quirks of logic in language and problem solving led me to discover my interest in learning how to code.
-To pursue this, I attended [Makers Academy](http://www.makersacademy.com/), Europe's leading Web Developer bootcamp.
-During this time, I've learned the importance of writing clean code, asking the right questions and how to thrive on the edge of known technologies and unknown realms of possibility.
+I'm a software developer specialising in Ruby.

+After attending a pitch deck by dotforge (a tech for good incubator) I decided to put my affinity for logic and problem solving towards coding.
+I was really impressed by the positive impact coding can have on people and how it can amplify the efforts of one person.
+As a path into this realm I attended [Makers Academy](http://www.makersacademy.com/), Europe's leading Web Developer bootcamp.

-I am looking for a back-end developer role which provides opportunities to learn and grow with a team that constantly looks forward at new developments in technology.
+I am now looking for a back-end focused role which provides opportunities to learn and make something amazing.

 ## <a name="skills">Skills</a>

+#### Ruby

+Ruby is the language I have used (and love) the most.
+I can use both rails and sinatra and use a TDD approach and Object-oriented design.

 #### Mentoring